 Spots are limited and competitive.
 We encourage all interested USC students to apply.

-The application for the Fall 2023 POSC 395 Policy Research Internship is now open.
+The application for the Spring 2024 POSC 395 Policy Research Internship is now open.
+The application closes on Thursday, January 18 at 11:59PM PST.

 Please send any questions about the Policy Research Internship to email@example.com.